Genetically modified mosquitoes are now being deployed to fight their wild counterparts who are spreading the resurgent dengue fever.

 This new study, published in PLOS Neglected Tropical Diseases, follows up on a similar study done by Oxitec in the Cayman Islands.
 In both cases, introducing these genetically modified mosquitoes suppressed the wild mosquito population drastically.

-Although researchers did not track cases of dengue during their study, models of disease spreading suggest that such a drastic reduction in mosquito population would prevent the spread of the disease.
+Although researchers did not track cases of dengue during their study, models of disease spreading suggest that such a drastic reduction in the mosquito population would prevent the spread of the disease.
 When used in conjunction with traditional vector control methods such as pesticides and eliminating the standing water that mosquitoes need to breed, genetically modified mosquitoes could be powerful new soldiers in the battle against tropical diseases.

 What’s Next For Genetically Modified Mosquitoes